demisto/content/Packs/Zoom/Integrations/Zoom/README.md

          3. Enter the following information:
          - Subscription name: Enter a name for this Event Subscription (e.g., "Send Message Sent").
          - Authentication Header Option -
              1. **Default Header Provided by Zoom option**- This option allows you to use a verification token provided by Zoom.
-Copy the **verification token** from the "Feature" page under the "Token" section and add it to the instance configuration.(can only use in XSOAR 6.x)
+Copy the **verification token** from the "Feature" page under the "Token" section and add it to the instance configuration.
               ![enter image description here](doc_files/verification.png)
-              2. **Basic Authentication Option (must in XSOAR8)** you can use Basic Authentication by providing your Zoom Client ID (OAuth) and Secret ID (OAuth) as configured in the instance configuration. (you most use this option in XSOAR8)
+              2. **Basic Authentication Option (must in XSOAR8)** you can use Basic Authentication by providing your Zoom Client ID (OAuth) and Secret ID (OAuth) as configured in the instance configuration.
               ![enter image description here](doc_files/authentication_header.png)
          - Event notification endpoint URL: Enter the Cortex XSOAR URL of your server (`CORTEX-XSOAR-URL`/instance/execute/`INTEGRATION-INSTANCE-NAME`) where you want to receive event notifications.
 This URL should handle incoming event data from Zoom.
 Make sure it's publicly accessible.
          - Validate the URL: Just after setting up/configuration of the Cortex XSOAR side you can validate the URL.